LukasLaubert/FEMDcoupler/README.md

 # FEMDcoupler

-FEMDcoupler is a robust pre-processing toolkit designed to automate the generation of coupled Finite Element (FE) and Molecular Dynamics (MD) models.
-It streamlines the creation of simulation-ready systems by integrating an MD core with a surrounding FE domain, including support for features like pre-cracks and periodic boundaries.
+FEMDcoupler is a pre-processing toolkit for generating coupled Finite Element (FE) and Molecular Dynamics (MD) models.
+It creates simulation-ready systems by integrating an MD core with a surrounding FE domain, supporting features like pre-cracks and periodic boundaries.

-The workflow is orchestrated through a series of Python scripts that leverage Abaqus for FE mesh generation and perform data manipulation on LAMMPS data files.
+The workflow is orchestrated through a series of Python scripts that use Abaqus for FE mesh generation and perform data manipulation on LAMMPS data files.

 ## Features

-- **FE & MD Model Generation**: Automatically prepares 3D models with a central MD region integrated into a surrounding FE continuum based on a single LAMMPS data file.
+- **FE & MD Model Generation**: Prepares 3D models with a central MD region integrated into a surrounding FE continuum based on a single LAMMPS data file.
 Supports both rectangular and cylindrical FE domains.
 - **Meshing**: Generates a 3D hexahedral mesh.
-The mesh density is configurable and automatically adapted to the geometry.
+The mesh density is configurable and adapts to the geometry specified and given by the LAMMPS data file.
-- **Fracture Mechanics**: Easily introduce pre-cracks into the model.
+- **Fracture Mechanics**: Optionally introduces pre-cracks into the model.
     - **Notches**: Create notches with configurable thickness, depth, and orientation.
     - **Cutouts**: Insert elliptical or cuboid cutouts, either as a cavity/void or a groove through the entire model.
-- **Periodic Boundary Support**: Post-processes the Abaqus-generated mesh to ensure perfect node-for-node periodicity, which is crucial for applying periodic Dirichlet boundary conditions (dPBCs).
+- **Periodic Boundary Support**: Post-processes the Abaqus-generated mesh to ensure node-for-node periodicity, which allows for applying periodic Dirichlet boundary conditions (dPBCs).
 - **FE-MD Interface Handling**:
     - **Anchor Atoms**: Probabilistically places anchor atoms in the bridging region between the FE and MD domains to facilitate coupling.
     - **Interaction Management**: Can automatically remove interactions at the boundary of the bridging region to avoid interactions between particles at non-periodic boundaries.
+    - **Chain Truncation**: Optional truncation of molecular chains at the FE-MD boundary to ensure clean coupling interfaces.
+    - **DPD Support**: Capabilities to re-type atoms near non-periodic boundaries, facilitating Dissipative Particle Dynamics (DPD) setups.
-- **Flexible Configuration**: A centralized Python configuration file (`FEMDcoupler_params.py`) allows for detailed customization of the model, from geometry and mesh size to pre-crack parameters.
+- **Configuration**: A centralized Python configuration file (`FEMDcoupler_params.py`) allows for customization of the model, from geometry and mesh size to pre-crack parameters.
+This script generates a JSON configuration file used by the subsequent pipeline.

 ## Software Requirements